bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 - Die 15 - P, A, C, E, M, D
 - Die 16 - U, T, O, K, N, D

 Each die can fall into any of the 16 grid positions.
 In this version, players are given unlimited time to try to guess all words in the grid.
 The computer will keep track of all possible words and the maximum score that a player can earn.
-The player has the option to 'Give Up' once they can no longer identify any words and compare their score to the maximum possible score.
+The player has the option to quit once they can no longer identify any words and compare their score to the maximum possible score.
 Scoring of the game works as follows (based on word length):

 - Fewer than 3 Letters: no score
 - 3 Letters: 1 point